 If you’re looking for opportunities to diversify your portfolio, mortgage-backed securities (MBS) could be a good option to consider.
-An MBS is made up of a bundle of mortgages purchased from the banks that issued them and then sold to investors.
+An MBS is made up of a pool of mortgages purchased from the banks that issued them and then sold to investors.

 An MBS allows investors to benefit from the mortgage business without needing to buy or sell home loans themselves.
 If you’re interested in learning more about what mortgage-backed securities are, keep reading to learn how these investments work.

 A mortgage-backed security (MBS) is an investment secured by a collection of mortgages bought by the banks that issued them.
 Mortgage-backed securities are bought and sold on the secondary market.
 An MBS is a type of asset-backed security; asset-backed securities have made mortgage financing and home loan processes easier.

 Most mortgage-backed securities are issued by Fannie Mae, Freddie Mac and Ginnie Mae.
 These are government-sponsored enterprises that buy mortgage loans.
 These companies were designed to make homeownership more accessible to consumers.

-Although they’re private companies and not technically government enterprises, Fannie Mae, Freddie Mac and Ginnie Mae also set guidelines that banks and lenders must follow.
+Although they’re private companies and not technically government enterprises, Fannie Mae, Freddie Mac and Ginnie Mae still set guidelines that banks and lenders must follow.